BloomTech-Labs/forest-fire-watch-be/README.md

 create a .env file that includes the following:

-    *  STAGING_DB - optional development db for using functionality not available in SQLite
     *  NODE_ENV - set to "development" until ready for "production"
     *  TWILIO_ID - This app uses twillio to send text messages.
 You can get your own keys by going to [Twillio.com](https://twilio.com)
     *  TWILIO_AUTH -  see above.